 Security cameras that work with Alexa

-The Alexa compatible security cameras that will display their feeds on an Echo Show, Spot or Fire TV are from the following brands: Nest, Netgear Arlo, Ring, Logitech Circle, Ezviz, Amcrest and, of course, the Amazon Cloud Cam works too.
+The Alexa compatible security cameras that will display their feeds on an Echo Show, Spot or Fire TV are from the following brands: Nest, Netgear Arlo, Ring, Logitech, TP-Link, Honeywell, Wyze, Ezviz, Amcrest and, of course, the Amazon Cloud Cam works too.

 Connect your security in the Alexa app